-EECOLE is structured around task-and-finish groups focused on the most pressing policy challenges facing participants, such as tackling barriers to collaboration with local firms in innovation and promoting sustainable development in all regions.
+EECOLE is structured around groups of stakeholders focused on the most pressing policy challenges facing participants, such as tackling barriers to collaboration with local firms in innovation and promoting sustainable development in all regions.
 These groups produce case study reviews, analytical reports, and workshops to promote better policies and practices in support of entrepreneurial education.